akhanaton/polkadot-k8s-operator/README.md

 # kubernetes-customresource-operator
-Kubernetes Operator pattern for a custom resource
+Kubernetes Operator pattern for a Polkadot Validator Custom Resource